 Oneness in Many: National Resilience in Singapore

-Even though the concept of resilience has been long associated with clinical science, its linkage with national serurity is a relatively new, a post-9/11 development.2 The rise in frequency and intensity of challenges, both natural and man-made, has compelled policy makers to think about how to prevent and preempt such disasters, and how best to protect societies and key infrastructures so that the state bounces back to its pre-crisis state quickly and resumes its functions in totality.3 The essence of resilience is to be prepared to respond to any threats that may eventuate.
+Even though the concept of resilience has been long associated with clinical science, its linkage with national security is relatively new, being a post-9/11 development.2 The rise in frequency and intensity of challenges, both natural and man-made, has compelled policymakers to think about how to prevent and preempt such disasters, and how best to protect societies and key infrastructures so that the state bounces back to its pre-crisis state quickly and resumes its functions in totality.3 The essence of resilience is to be prepared to respond to any threats that may eventuate.
 Resiliency is a multifaceted concept.
-It involves achieving a positive outcome in adversity, functioning effectively in adverse circumstances and recovering from a critical trauma.4 It Is about distributing risk to avoid total paralysis if a disaster—say, a terrorist threat—succeeds.
-It is also about absorbing natural and unnatural disturbances while preserving the functions, structures and identity of the system.5 It also encompasses the notion that while it is imperative to prevent an attack from taking place, should an attack occur, it is equally vital that the government and people continue to function, and bounce back following any tragedy.
+It involves achieving a positive outcome in adversity, functioning effectively in adverse circumstances and recovering from a critical trauma.4 It is about distributing risk to avoid total paralysis if a disaster – say, a terrorist threat – succeeds.
+It is also about absorbing natural and unnatural disturbances while preserving the functions, structures and identity of the system.5 Additionally, it encompasses the notion that while it is imperative to prevent an attack from taking place, should an attack occur, it is equally vital that the government and people continue to function and bounce back.

-While experts continue to debate the definition of resilience, more critical is the agreement that much needs to be done to a tragedy happens, there is no paralysis, only a sense of unity and more importantly, a sense of purpose in regaining normalcy quickly.
-In short, resiliency is about developing a capacity and power to forestall disasters, be they natural or man made.
+While experts continue to debate the definition of resilience, more critical is the agreement that much needs to be done so that when a tragedy happens, there is no paralysis, only a sense of unity and more importantly a sense of purpose in regaining normalcy quickly.
+In short, resiliency is about developing a capacity and power to forestall disasters, be they natural or man-made.

 Entrenching Resilience in the National Psyche

-While Singapore is not the only heterogeneous state in the world, by many counts, it is one with deep, acute and dangerous fault lines that, if not carefully managed, could easily destroy the nascent state, which has less than fifty years of national independence.
-On racial, religious, linguistic, cultural, economic and even historical grounds, the differences among Singaporeans cannot be sharper than they are.6 For many, Singapore will always remain an artificial construct as the pulls and pushes of differences and dlversties have made the task of nation building an onerous one.7 Not surprisingly, after more than 45 years of independent statehood, political leaders such as Lee Kuan Yew, Goh Chok Tong and Lee Hsien Loong continue to describe Singapore’s nation building as a process that remains a ‘work-in-progress’.
+While Singapore is not the only heterogeneous state in the world, it is one with deep, acute and dangerous fault lines that, if not carefully managed, could easily destroy the nascent state, which has less than 50 years of national independence.
+On racial, religious, linguistic, cultural, economic and even historical grounds, the differences among Singaporeans cannot be sharper than they are.6 For many, Singapore will always remain an artificial construct as the pulls and pushes of differences and diversities have made the task of nation-building an onerous one.7 Not surprisingly, after more than 45 years of independent statehood, political leaders such as Lee Kuan Yew, Goh Chok Tong and Lee Hsien Loong continue to describe Singapore’s nation-building as a process that remains a “work-in-progress”.
 8

-Not only are racial and religious differences sharp, even more critical is Singapore’s limited geographical space with almost zero natural resources and location in a perpetual border pressure zone between Malaysia to the north and Indonesia to the south.9 Singapore is also highly dependent on the outside world for its basic resources, including water, not to mention the trading state’s investments and markets.
-With multiracialism, meritocracy and equal opportunity as the bedrock of societal management, Singapore stands out as a world-class successful ‘Chinese Island’ in a ‘Malay Sea’, making geopolitics an extremely important determinant in national and international relations.
+Not only are racial and religious differences sharp, even more critical is Singapore’s limited geographical space with almost zero natural resources, and its location in a perpetual border pressure zone between Malaysia to the north and Indonesia to the south.9 Singapore is also highly dependent on the outside world for its basic resources, including water, not to mention the trading state’s investments and markets.
+With multiracialism, meritocracy and equal opportunity as the bedrock of societal management, Singapore stands out as a world-class successful “Chinese Island” in a “Malay Sea”, making geopolitics an extremely important determinant in national and international relations.

-With multidimensional crises a perpetual feature that the political leaders and people have had to face since the Second World War, peace and prosperity are not features that anyone in Singapore should take for granted.
+With multidimensional crises a perpetual feature that political leaders and people have had to face since World War II, peace and prosperity are not features that anyone in Singapore should take for granted.
 The difficult and dangerous past is a constant reminder that challenges, which can happen quickly and without warning, are looming just over the horizon.
-To survive, the political leadership and the people need to develop a special gene— defined today as national resilience—if Singapore is to not just continue to prosper, but to preserve its statehood.
+To survive, the political leadership and the people need to develop a special gene – defined today as national resilience – if Singapore is to not just continue to prosper, but to preserve its statehood.

 Mining Resilience for National Security

-Equally important, as Singapore is essentially a trading nation and without any natural resources, is sustaining the economy, especially in a crisis.
-This is vitally important for its survival.
+Equally important, as Singapore is essentially a trading nation without any natural resources, is sustaining the economy, especially in a crisis.
+This is vital for its survival.
 Here, economic resilience becomes an important element of national resilience.
-Aside from the government, the role of the private sector and business community plays is important in ensuring that Singapore remains a resilient nation at all times.
-In this regard, Singapore’s economic well-being has been maintained by investing in various security hardening measures as well as formulating policies that would ensure business continuities in times of crisis.
-A number of initiatives have been introduced including the launch of a Safety and Security Watch Group, an Industry Safety and Watch Group, Corporate First Responder, Project Guardian and Business Continuity Management.
-The goal of all these initiatives is to ensure that economically, the Republic remains resilient even if there are natural or manmade disasters, in turn, keeping the wheels of the national economy turning.
+Aside from the government, the role that the private sector and business community plays ensures that Singapore remains a resilient nation at all times.
+In this regard, Singapore’s economic well-being has been maintained by investing in various security-hardening measures as well as formulating policies that would ensure business continuities in times of crisis.
+A number of initiatives have been introduced, including the launch of a Safety and Security Watch Group, an Industry Safety and Watch Group, Corporate First Responder, Project Guardian and Business Continuity Management.
+The goal of these initiatives is to ensure that economically, the Republic would remain resilient even if there are natural or manmade disasters, which thus would keep the wheels of the national economy turning.

-At the same time, through a whole-of-nation approach, education, mass media, housing policies and community leaders have been mobilised to function positively so that a ‘one heartbeat’ culture can emerge.
+At the same time, through a whole-of-nation approach, education, mass media, housing policies and community leaders have been mobilised to function positively so that a “one heartbeat” culture can emerge.
 This is a very challenging endeavour mainly because of the immense diversity of the Republic, something further aggravated by the liberal migration policy that Singapore has adopted in the last decade and a half.
-Most importanly, schools have been mobilised to communicate national values that will help to bond the nation, with national education as the key pillar in this regard.
-Today, almost every aspect of the school curriculum is in one way or another linked to national education and the learning outcome of 10 years of basic education is an individual who is socialised and sensitised about the highly diverse peoples of Singapore and vulnerabilities that the state confronts.
+Most importantly, schools have been mobilised to communicate national values that will help bond the nation, with National Education as the key pillar in this regard.
+Today, almost every aspect of the school curriculum is in one way or another linked to National Education, and the learning outcome of 10 years of basic education is an individual who is socialised and sensitised about the highly diverse peoples of Singapore and vulnerabilities that the state confronts.
 Thus begins the planting of the seeds of national resiliency for the long-term survival of Singapore.

-As the resiliency of a people is also about a sense of belonging, ironically, foreign migrants have helped Singaporeans to discover who they are and in the process cemented local nationalism.14 While the Chinese, Malay, Indian and others (CMIO) boundaries are still relevant, these are also breaking down, especially in the public sphere, signalling the rising nationalism in the country.15 In some ways, the large numbers of migrants that have become part of Singapore’s recent demography have created ‘two Singapores’; the first Singapore is made up of the original inhabitants who closely identify with the national experiences, symbols and ethos of the Republic, and the second Singapore is made up of new migrants who are in Singapore primarily for economic motives and whose emotional bond is still with their mother country.
-While the bonding and resiliency among the ‘first Singaporeans’ can only have been enhanced due to various socialisation policies and a fall-out from the govemment pro-migration policy, one can only wonder the strength of the bond of the new migrants to the Republic, not to mention their ties with the original Singaporeans who have been signalling their unhappiness towards them.
-To that extent, while various government policies have cemented ties among Singaporeans and created a ‘single heartbeat’, at the same time, by importing more than a million foreigners into the city state, at the macro level, the national glue has been somewhat diluted, and in the process, national resilience has been weakened.
-One can only hope that this is only a temporary phenomenon and a ‘one Singapore heartbeat’ emerges sooner rather than later as a ‘two-speed’ Singapore is counterproductive towards national resilience.
+As the resiliency of a people is also about a sense of belonging, ironically, foreign migrants have helped Singaporeans to discover who they are and in the process cemented local nationalism.14 While the Chinese, Malay, Indian and Others (CMIO) boundaries are still relevant, these are also breaking down, especially in the public sphere, signalling the rising nationalism in the country.15 In some ways, the large numbers of migrants that have become part of Singapore’s recent demography have created “two Singapores”; the first Singapore is made up of the original inhabitants who closely identify with the national experiences, symbols and ethos of the Republic, and the second Singapore is made up of new migrants who are in Singapore primarily for economic motives and whose emotional bond is still with their mother country.
+While the bonding and resiliency among the “first Singaporeans” have been enhanced due to various socialisation policies and a fall-out from the government pro-migration policy, one can only wonder about the strength of the bond of the new migrants to the Republic, not to mention their ties with the original Singaporeans who have been signalling their unhappiness towards them.
+To that extent, while various government policies have cemented ties among Singaporeans and created a “single heartbeat”, at the same time, by importing more than a million foreigners into the city-state, at the macro level, the national glue has been somewhat diluted; in the process, national resilience has been weakened.
+One can only hope that this is a temporary phenomenon and a “one Singapore heartbeat” emerges sooner rather than later as a “two-speed” Singapore is counterproductive towards national resilience.

 Resiliency and Singapore’s Future

-As Singapore matures as a nation and new challenges are identified, the concept of national resilience will become increasingly important in ensuing national security.16 While traditionally the government had assumed almost total responsibility for national security, with the launch of Total Defence and later, a national-resilience approach. a whole-of-society pillar has been added to the whole-of-government strategy.
-While the govemment can undertake the ‘hardening’ of critical infrastructures to ensure that key identifiable systems are protected from attacks. at the same time, by ‘hardening the populace’ — the ‘soft anchor’ of society. national resilience will be ensured.
+As Singapore matures as a nation and new challenges are identified, the concept of national resilience will become increasingly important in ensuing national security.16 While traditionally the government had assumed almost total responsibility for national security, with the launch of Total Defence and later a national-resilience approach, a whole-of-society pillar has been added to the whole-of-government strategy.
+While the government can undertake the “hardening” of critical infrastructures to ensure that key identifiable systems are protected from attacks, at the same time, by “hardening the populace” – the “soft anchor” of society, national resilience will be ensured.
 This will take a long time and every crisis successfully managed merely affirms the strengthening of national resilience as it signals that psychological, social and economic resilience has been tested and proves to be strong.
-The ‘we can do it’ aspect will be strengthened as will the ‘we shall overcome’ spirit.
-Still, national resilience, like nation building, will always be a work-in-progress.
+The “we can do it” aspect will be strengthened, as will the “we shall overcome” spirit.
+Still, national resilience, like nation-building, will always be a work-in-progress.
 How the political elites galvanise the people will greatly impact the robustness of the society’s resilience.
 Since independence, Singapore’s national resilience has been strengthened and a sense of patriotism steadily imbued.
-The recognition that all are important stakeholders in this national enterprise. merely confirms that national resilience is successful in making the state that much stronger.
+The recognition that all are important stakeholders in this national enterprise merely confirms that national resilience is successful in making the state that much stronger.
 If successfully undertaken, it would also be a powerful deterrent to anyone who may want to harm the Republic as the people’s instincts to defend, self-sacrifice and recover from adversity will help to diffuse the threat of such attempts.

 Associate Professor